 We’re hugely behind the Flex Appeal, led by Anna Whitehouse (otherwise known as @Mother_Pukka) and want to share how a small agency – arguably small is more challenging than being large – like Glow can make a flex system really work.

-Lisa had spent her career working in London; long days (and sometimes nights) with employees’ wellness and lives were little considered.
+Lisa had spent her career working in London; long days (and sometimes nights) with employees’ wellness and lives little considered.
 It was power up, and power through.

 Convinced that there was a better approach to work, Lisa founded Glow in 2000 with three other founders, and a commitment to making sure that a career and business could be successful without being detrimental to ones’ personal life.
 It’s been the Glow mantra since day dot.